princefishthrower/full-stack-typing-boilerplate/README.md

 - Advanced error handling
 - Build pipelines and watchman for even faster dev (currently both `npm run dev` commands only run webpack and then the artifacts, and do not initiate file watchers of any sort)

 However, these features and improvements would bloat the overall codebase.
-As for now, this current repository is the most skeleton I could consider while still providing the power of tools like `TypeScript` and `sequelize`.
+This repository is the most skeleton I could manage.
+Additional dependencies outside of the typical webpack, react, and typescript packages include only these four packages:

+`sequelize`
+`pg` (needed with `sequelize` for PostgreSQL connections) `express`
+`html-webpack-plugin`

 ## Prerequisites:

+- Node.js Version >= 10.19.0
 - An accessible instance of PostgreSQL
 - These 3 environmental variables must exist in your environment variables (i.e. `process.env`) to ensure the PostgreSQL connection will work (and make sure the database with `FULL_STACK_TYPING_DB_NAME` has been created, i.e.: `psql postgres` then `CREATE DATABASE whatever_db_name_you_want_here;`